toov00/FAUCET/README.md

 # FAUCET

 A complete ERC-20 token and faucet ecosystem running on the Ethereum Sepolia test network.
-Deploy, distribute, and interact with your token directly from a simple browser application.
+Deploy, distribute, and interact with your token directly from a simple browser application!

 ## Getting Started